chrislee0419/EnhancedSearchAndFilters/README.md

 A mod that helps you find the songs you want to play quicker!
 Includes a more option rich search screen and song filtering.
 The latest version of this mod can be found [here](https://github.com/chrislee0419/EnhancedSearchAndFilters/releases).

+If you have any suggestions or found any bugs, you can report it [here](https://github.com/chrislee0419/EnhancedSearchAndFilters/issues) or through Discord at `chris#9068`.

 ## Features

 - Search